How to Get More People to View Your eBay Listing

 Here’s what helps you close the sale:

-• Clear, accurate descriptions: Make sure the listing answers every question a buyer might have.
-Dimensions, model numbers, compatibility, what’s included — spell it out.
+Make sure the listing answers every question a buyer might have.
+Dimensions, model numbers, compatibility, what’s included, spell it out.
 No guesswork.

-• Transparent Policies: Let buyers know your shipping speed and return policy.
-If you’re drop shipping or sourcing from another location, add a buffer in your handling time.
+Let buyers know your shipping speed and return policy.
+If you’re dropshipping or sourcing from another location, add a buffer to your handling time.
 Don’t overpromise.

-• Quick Answers and Follow Ups: Responding fast to a buyer’s message shows you’re active and builds confidence.
-If they ghost you after asking a question, follow up with a simple message like “Just checking in — are you still interested in the item you asked about?”.
+Responding quickly to a buyer’s message shows you’re active and builds confidence.
+If they ghost you after asking a question, follow up with a simple message like “Just checking in, are you still interested in the item you asked about?”.
 We’ve seen this simple automation bring back lost buyers.

 CTR Without Conversion = Waste